A Bold New Chapter

 Classes will run Monday through Thursday from 8:10 a.m. to 4:10 p.m.

-Each of the seven daily periods will be 60 minutes, adding five minutes of learning to every class compared to a traditional schedule.
+Each of the seven daily class periods will be extended to 60 minutes, providing an additional five minutes of instructional time per class each week.

 To ensure our students excel, we are doubling the state-recommended instructional minutes in math by requiring a math elective for most students in grades 9 -11.